quantum-visualizations/qmsolve/README.md

-# qmsolve
+# Qmsolve: A module for solving and visualize Schrodinger equation.

-This is an attempt at making a solid, easy to use solver, capable of solving and visualize the Schrödinger equation for multiple particles, and representing the solutions both in 1D, 2D, and 3D.
+This is an attempt at making a robust, easy to use solver, capable of solving and visualize the Schrödinger equation for multiple particles, and representing the solutions both in 1D, 2D, and 3D.
+The way this simulator works is by discretizing the Hamiltonian of an arbitrary potential and diagonalizing it for getting the energies and eigenstates of the system.
+It also features the possibility of interactively visualizing a superposition of the computed eigenstastes and studying the time dependence of the resulting wavefunction.

 This is work in progress.
 Stay up to date about the next features!